 Something I never thought I’d say: “I want spiders on my house!”
 Yet here we are, my house is covered in spiders and I couldn’t love it more!
 Have you noticed the spiders on house trend?
-I first saw it a year ago.
-And, since last year was the first time that I decorated for halloween and not just traditional fall, it was too soon for me to go this all out.
+I started seeing it a year ago.
+And, since last year was the first time that I decorated for halloween and not just traditional fall, it was too soon for me to go all out.

 Fast forward a year and now . . .
 I’m ready.
 Ready to go bigger and bolder on the Halloween decor.
-And what better way to do that than than with the new giant spiders on house movement.
+And what better way to do that than with the new giant spiders on house movement.
 Because friends, this is a movement!
-And one of the best parts about the whole process was how easy and budget friendly it was!
-Okay yes, being on a ladder high up was a little nerve racking, but I pushed through and can say with complete honesty it was worth it!
+One of the best parts about the whole process was how easy and budget-friendly it was!
+Okay yes, being on a ladder high up was a little nerve-racking, but I pushed through and can say with complete honesty it was worth it!

 Spiders On House: What You’ll Need